Ear Piercing Infections – Causes & Treatments

 When you end up with a fever because of an infection, home treatment isn’t the right thing to do.
 You need to book a doctor’s appointment.
 Tell him about your recent piercing and show him your ear piercing.

 He’ll likely want to know when it was pierced and how long the symptoms have been going on.
-Let him know if things have seemed to be getting better or worse in the last day or two.
+Let him/ her know if things have seemed to be getting better or worse in the last day or two.

 To be on the safe side, your doctor will likely give you an antibiotic prescription.
 That should stop the fever within a couple days.
 Even if you start feeling better, make sure to continue taking your prescription until it’s gone.